pschanely/CrossHair/doc/source/cover.rst

                             Maximum number of consecutive iterations to run without making significant progress in exploring the codebase.

-                            This option can be useful than --per_condition_timeout because the amount of time invested will scale with the complexity of the code under analysis.
+                            This option can be more useful than --per_condition_timeout because the amount of time invested will scale with the complexity of the code under analysis.